-You can study sociology straight after completion of your TCE or you can enter as a mature-aged student.
-One-third of our first-year students are mature-aged students (over 21 years old).
+You can study criminology straight after completion of your TCE or you can enter as a mature-aged student.
+One-third of our first-year criminology students are mature-aged (over 21 years old).

-Sociology is primarily studied as part of a Bachelor of Arts or Bachelor of Social Science degree.
-The Bachelor of Social Work, which is a two-year end-on degree program, has minimum requirements regarding sociology units or their equivalent.
-Sociology also complements the study of other disciplines such as education, law, medicine, nursing, commerce, police studies and the sciences.
+Criminology is an interdisciplinary major (or minor) that is primarily studied as part of a Bachelor of Arts or Bachelor of Social Science degree, and also complements the study of other disciplines such as law and psychology.
 Students in these disciplines should check the rules of their degree and consult with their home Faculty as restrictions may apply.

 Authorised by the Interim Head of School, Social Sciences